 I teach how to develop your “Medalist Mindset.”
 It comes from what I lived, plus my one-on-one time with Olympians, such as Muhammad Ali, Jackie Joyner Kersee, “Bullet” Bob Hayes, and Michael Jordan.

-By spreading pearls of wisdom from private time with iconic change-makers (including Mrs. Rosa Parks), I fulfill a long-held goal.
-I am in service to others by helping them find their victorious voices and write their own narratives.
+By spreading pearls of wisdom from my private time with iconic change-makers (including Mrs. Rosa Parks), I fulfill a long-held goal.
+I help people find their own victorious voice.
+Interested in writing your own narrative?
+I’d like to be a part of your success.

 Formerly a licensed boxing judge and a TV journalist, Nita sent 4 days in the Muhammad Ali’s professional entourage, 1990, Huntington, West Virginia.